rashansmith/algorand-purestake-twilio-sms/README.md

 ### Test application
-Text 'supply' to your twilio number:
+Text 'supply' to your Twilio number:

 ![supplyScreenshot](https://user-images.githubusercontent.com/6632748/82157421-5559ac80-984f-11ea-8bc9-eb12ef035f74.jpg)

-Text 'lastround' to your twilio number:
+Text 'lastround' to your Twilio number:

 ![lastRoundScreenShot](https://user-images.githubusercontent.com/6632748/82157430-62769b80-984f-11ea-937d-547d599bd3ef.jpg)

+Call your Twilio number:
+- Press any number (to bypass trial introduction statment)
+- Follow the voice command (Press 1 for the supply, press 2 for the lastround)
+- a voice will provide the result and hangup.